Jack Brodrick: Retirement (1940-44)

 In the 1941 season Brodrick only played in one match.
 It was Manukau's friendly rugby game against Te Kohanga on 23 August at their opponents ground.
 The game was to assist Princess Te Puea in raising money for the patriotic funds with the Manukau team winning 37–6.
-In 1942 he also made just the one appearance for Manukau which was in a 2 May match against Richmond.
+In 1942 he also made three appearances for Manukau.
+The first was in a 2 May match against Richmond.
 With World War 2 causing huge issues with playing numbers with so many young men away fighting there were many occasions where sides were assisted by former players to field full senior sides.
 In this case the match was a preseason game with Manukau winning 25–8.
 The Auckland Star wrote “after being out of the game for one season, J. Brodrick played for Manukau against Richmond and was the outstanding forward in loose play.
 Brodrick is tall, heavy, fast, and can juggle with the ball.
 He is one of a few forwards who can get backs going by throwing out a long pass from ruck play”.
-He failed to play in any other matches over the rest of the year with no mention of him at all.
+The second game was for Manukau against Wellington at the Basin Reserve in Wellington in a friendly tour match.
+Manukau won 23 to 17 with Brodrick scoring one of their five tries.
+His last game for them was in the Stormont Shield final on September 26 against Richmond.
+Manukau won 11 points to 6.
+The Auckland Star said that Jack Brodrick played and "his colourful play found high favour with the spectators".

 Then two years later he again turned out for Manukau in a solitary match on 26 August against Point Chevalier.
-Manukau were in contention for the championship following their 21–13 win at the match played at Onehunga School.
-But then the following week they lost to Mount Albert who would go on to beat City in the final a week after with Manukau finishing 3rd.
+Manukau were in contention for the championship following their 21–13 win at the match played at Onehunga Primary School.
+The following week they lost to Mount Albert who would go on to beat City in the final a week after with Manukau finishing 3rd.
 Brodrick was living in the Onehunga area at this time of his life.
-Brodrick was described as “the mainstay” of the heavy forward line along with Ririnui in the match with Point Chevalier.
-There was no mention of Brodrick playing beyond this point, finishing with 73 games for Manukau, spread over 8 years.
+He was described as “the mainstay” of the heavy forward line along with Pita Ririnui in the match with Point Chevalier.
+There was no mention of Brodrick playing beyond this point, finishing with 74 games for Manukau, spread over 8 years.